-2 soldiers hurt as NPA rebels attack Army detachment in Laguna
+2 soldiers hurt as NPA rebels attack Army post in Laguna

-SAN PEDRO CITY, Laguna — Two Philippine Army personnel were wounded after communist rebels attacked a military detachment in Majayjay town in Laguna province on Sunday afternoon, authorities said Monday.
+SAN PEDRO CITY, Laguna — Two Philippine Army soldiers were wounded after communist rebels attacked a military detachment in Majayjay town in Laguna province on Sunday afternoon, authorities said Monday.

 Reports from the Laguna provincial police and the Army’s 202nd Infantry Brigade said the attack happened at 5:30 p.m. in Barangay Piit.